How to Become a Supplier for the Council

 When an Opportunity has been released, all communication regarding an opportunity between Suppliers and the Council has to be through the Council's eSourcing Portal.

-The ‘email buyer’ action button is within the tender box.
-All communication will be responded to by the buyer and distributed to all suppliers.
+Emails (correspondence) action button is within the tender box.
+All communication will be responded to by the buyer and distributed (if appropriate) to all suppliers.

-Suppliers will receive communication directly into the registered email address.
+Suppliers will receive a notification communication directly into the registered email address.
 This facilitates communication between the supplier and the buyer without having to check the eSourcing portal each day.
-If the supplier requires further clarification, it has to be responded to through the eSourcing portal – please note, if you click ‘reply’ in the email it does not capture the communication in the eSourcing portal and the email will not be received by the buyer.
+If the supplier requires further clarification, it has to be responded to through the eSourcing portal.

-If you experience any technical difficulties, please contact the Delta eSourcing Helpdesk on: 0845 270 7050 or email firstname.lastname@example.org.
+If you experience any technical difficulties, please contact the In-tend eSourcing Helpdesk on: 0843 8498404 or email firstname.lastname@example.org.

-The above is additional information, if you are experiencing any difficulties, please speak to Delta.
+The above is additional information, if you are experiencing any difficulties, please speak to In-tend.